skarekezi/30-days-Of-Python-Challenge/README.md

-30 Days of Python Challenge
+30 DAYS of PythoN
+📚 Overview

 This repository contains my 30 Days of Python project, following the challenge by Asabeneh.
 The project covers Python fundamentals to advanced concepts, including data handling, object-oriented programming, file operations, error handling, statistics, Pandas, Matplotlib visualizations, API simulations, and virtual environments.
 All examples are designed to be offline-friendly, making it easy to practice Python concepts without requiring an internet connection.

-Project Structure
+🗂 Project Structure

 The repository is organized into 30 separate scripts or notebooks, each representing a day of learning: